Syndace/python-xeddsa/README.md

 #### Ref10
 The python-xeddsa library uses the ref10 C & ASM implementation of curve25519 and ed25519 found in the ref10 directory.

-To build the required files, just run `make` in the `ref10/` directory.
+To build the required files, just run `make` in the `ref10/` directory and you're set to run `python setup.py install` in the repository root as you're used to.

-This step creates the shared object files `libcrypto_scalarmult.so` and `libcrypto_sign.so` as well as preprocessed headers required to build the Python [cffi](https://bitbucket.org/cffi/cffi) modules.

-Make sure the shared object files can be found by Python, e.g. by adding `ref10/bin/` to the `LD_LIBRARY_PATH` environment variable.

-Now you can run `python setup.py install` to install the package as usual.

 ### NOTICE
 This implementation is meant as a transitional solution until one of the big crypto-libraries like libsodium picks up XEdDSA.